afroisalreadyinu/lists-of-great-stuff/command-line.md

 # Command line software

+- [entr](http://eradman.com/entrproject/) is a very simple utility that runs a command when a file in a give list of files changes.
+In order to run all tests with `pytest` when a code file changes, for example, you would run `find .
+  -name '*.py' | entr 'pytest'`.

 - [fzf](https://github.com/junegunn/fzf/) is a freakishly fast interactive file finder.
 It does fuzzy match, so typos are not a problem.
 Much better then fiddling around with `find` options.